To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Power output

 The amperage (amps in short) will determine the amount of power (in Watts) that can be delivered to the Raspberry Pi.
-The total amperage required depends on what and how many peripherals are hooked up to it.
+The total amperage required depends on what, and how many, peripherals are hooked up to the Raspberry Pi.

 The Raspberry Pi foundation recommends a power supply that is capable of supplying at least 1.2A (1 200mA).
-More is better.
-Typically, power supplies that can supply 2-3A are popularly used, especially when USB peripherals are connected.
+More power is better.
+Power supplies that can supply 2-3A are popularly used, especially when USB peripherals are connected.

 MicroSD card

 As with all computers, the Raspberry Pi board needs primary storage space.
 This is where the operating system (see later) and files are stored.
-Additional space can be added later on.
 The Raspberry Pi comes standard with a MicroSD card slot.

 The guys at RaspberryPi.org recommend a MicroSD card with at least 8GB of space.
 16GB and 32GB MicroSD cards are also available but come at a higher price.